Science on Trial

 Every other industry that does serious work refutes this.
 Software engineers run version control, code reviews, and postmortems.
 Aviation maintains incident logs and black boxes.
 Pharmaceutical labs keep rigorous notebooks because patent law requires it.
 Finance runs on audit trails.
 Medicine runs on surgical checklists and M&M conferences.
 None publish externally.
 All maintain internal trails that survive the individual’s departure.

 Publishing the protocol does not mean announcing results to the world.
 It means committing to a trail the next person in your role can audit.
 The scope of that trail is whatever IP, regulation, or competitive position allows: private, classified, internal.
 The discipline is not optional.
-The academic institution claims the name of science while leaving its trails less audited than any industry where money or lives are at stake.

 My own exhibit